Aeration and Overseeding Service in the Quad Cities

 - Minimal to no long-term improvement

 Wade’s uses only professional core aerators that actually remove soil.
-Rental aerators are often spike aerators or small core aerators requiring multiple passes.

 Is aeration and overseeding worth the investment?